HatchWD/craftman/README.md

 Craft CMS is an excellent content management tool, but its configuration and setup can be a bit troublesome for those not familiar with PHP.
 It's the main reason `craftman` arise, to help speed set up and start a new Craft CMS installation smoothly.

+This is a fork of the original repo at gabrielmoreira/craftman, altered to work with the Craft 3 Beta.

 ## Installation

 First you'll need to make sure your system has git, docker and docker-compose.